 I feel counselling is an important and valuable way of helping people to increase their self-awareness and understanding of the effects and consequences of their and others’ actions on their emotional lives.

-I am a PTUK Accredited Play Therapist and also a registered member of BACP.
-I work within the ethical framework for both organisations.
+I am a registered member of BACP.
+I work within the ethical framework for BACP.
 I studied with Canterbury Christchurch University to achieve a Post Graduate Diploma in Play and Creative Arts Therapy and a Masters Degree in Play Therapy.
 I worship at St John’s Church, Hinckley and am actively involved in the children’s events that happen at the church.

 I have a background in Nursery Nursing and have been working with children who have learning, emotional, social and behavioural difficulties for many years.
 I have experience working with a wide range of children’s needs and am able to communicate with children & adults who use British Sign Language as their preferred language.
 My main working life has been spent as a Community Nursery Nurse for the NHS & in various specialist Teaching Assistant roles within the Education sector.